 Due to the difference in active ingredients, law enforcement officers carry pepper spray with them today.
 The effects of pepper spray will stop most individuals in an instant.
-These symptoms include choking, coughing and burning of skin.
-The chemicals will cause all mucus membranes to swell up, and eyes to be forced shut, which causes the individual to be incapacitated.
+These symptoms include choking, coughing and burning of the skin.
+The chemicals will cause all mucous membranes to swell up, and eyes to be forced shut, which causes the individual to be incapacitated.
 There are still some cases where extreme intoxication or mental instability can allow the individual to overpower or ignore the effects of the chemical agent on their body.

 Check Your Local Laws

 If you are considering carrying pepper spray for your personal safety, make sure to check with your local law office to make sure there are no restrictions on what you can carry.
 Know that unlawful use of pepper spray can lead to major fines or even jail time, so make sure only to use if you are in a life threatening situation.
 Remember to always practice safety measures when handling pepper spray or mace products.